dscroft/liascript_can_hacking/classroom.md

 ## DBC Format

-There are various ways to document the structure of a CAN frame, we are going to use DBC.
+There are various ways to document the structure of a CAN frame, we are going to use DBC (Database CAN).
+DBC is a standard file format used to describe the structure of CAN messages.

+It tells you:
+ - Which CAN IDs are used
+ - What each signal in the message represents
+ - How to decode and scale the data

 For example: the accelerator pedal position information for a 2010 Toyota Prius could be recorded as shown below.